npm/rfcs/accepted/0000-registry-spec.md

 `foo` to the `1.x` package.

 This avoids the hazards of attempting to infer whether the `hash` portion of the url is a SemVer, dist-tag, or package name.
+It is always a named specifier.

 ### Meta-Dependency Resolution

-When a package is installed from a `registry` specifier, its dependencies should in turn also be fetched from the registry in the specifier, falling back to the main configured registry if they are not found.
+When a package is installed from a `registry` specifier, its dependencies should in turn also be fetched from the registry in the specifier.

 In most cases, a package will be published to a given registry with the expectation that its dependencies will be found in the same registry, ie by